tj/co/Readme.md

   [![Build Status](https://travis-ci.org/visionmedia/co.png?branch=master)](https://travis-ci.org/visionmedia/co)

-  Generator based flow-control goodness for nodejs (and soon the browser), using thunks _or_ promises, letting you write non-blocking code in a nice-ish way.
+  Generator based flow-control goodness for nodejs and the browser, using thunks _or_ promises, letting you write non-blocking code in a nice-ish way.